UK facing 'major' sperm shortage

 The demand for donors has been falling as advances in fertility treatment let more men father their own children.

 However, a shortage of donors has still emerged.
+And there has been rising demand from same-sex female couples.

 Figures from the fertility regulator, the Human Fertilisation and Embryology Authority (HFEA), show nearly one in four donated sperm samples is from abroad.